 Cyphertop has become a state-of-the-art encryption system with incorporated novel securities.
 So far, this is the only encryption software invulnerable to quantum computing.
 It can be affirmed that Cyphertop constitutes a new approach quite far from the traditional schemes of the cryptographic discipline.
 Under encryption terminology, is a symmetric encryption system.
 This simplification however is a short cut to understand the true nature of Cyphertop.

 Is not only an encryption software or an encryption algorithm, it is a generator of encryption algorithms.
 Where each algorithm generated, encrypts a file consecutively by blocks.
 Also decrypts it by applying the inverse function of the algorithm (Symmetry).
 However, reading the file and encrypting it in blocks does not produce as output a bounded block of data.
 This output, can not be said to belong entirely to a particular block already read previously.

 This document proves beyond any doubt that computational brute force attacks are no threat whatsoever for Cyphertop encryption software.
-To this end, the following GEDAKEN is presented (idealized physical experiment to test a theory).
+To this end, the following GEDAKEN (idealized physical experiment to test a theory) is presented.

 Therefore inside this sample Universe of CYPHERTOP the following connection points can be generated:

 PC = Connection points = Permutations between values of three sets of numbers:

 25.000 numbers between 1 and 255 = 25525.000 = 3,195294 x 1060.163

 Five numbers between 1 and 216 – 1 = 65.5355 = 1,20883358 x 1024